shrh18/Big-Data-News-Recommender/README.md

 As done above with the news producer DAG, trigger the news ETL DAG.

-Then make sure it runned successfully and here also access Kafka UI->FilteredNewsTopic->Messages.
+Then make sure it runs successfully and here also access Kafka UI->FilteredNewsTopic->Messages.

 Then select any message.

-You will see something like.
+You will see something like this.

 ![alt text](resources/filtered-news-topic-message-field.png)